Click on the Link Below to

 d.
 None of the above

 b.
-Improving trade balance--a smaller deficit
+Improving trade balance--a smaller

 c.
 Unchanged trade balance